sdalal1/franka_bot_ros/README.md

 `take_picture_interfaces` contains the custom message type to publish the dot locations.

-`CvBridge` package identifies the location of each paint color.
+`color` package identifies the location of each paint color.
 This node listens to the tf tree to find the palette location.
 After recieving palette location, it uses color detection within a specified radius to narrow the field of detection for each color.

 ### Nodes